Nikhilesh190919/asked-chatbot/README.md

-# AskEd – RAG-Based AI Chatbot for University Student Services
+# Ecoroute AI – RAG-Based AI Chatbot for University Student Services

 A full-stack AI chatbot web application built with React (frontend) and FastAPI (backend) that provides intelligent responses to university-related queries.